 Because they live with you, that’s why you’ll want to think seriously about what makes a good au pair so you can find an au pair with the qualities that will match your personality and lifestyle best.

 8. Au Pairs Are Not U.S. Citizens (But Nannies Might Be)

 Your au pair is not a U.S. citizen, so you’ll have to help them figure out how to live in America.

 While au pairs aren’t going to qualify for any benefits or assistance, the structure of the program means they shouldn’t have to.

-You provide them with room, board, a living stipend, and the program provides insurance.
+You provide them with room, board, and a living stipend, and the program provides insurance.

 They will, however, need to get a social security number.
-They’ll need this to be able to get a driver’s license in many (but don’t quote us on all lol) states out there.
+They’ll need this to be able to get a driver’s license in many states out there.

 That was our experience with our au pair!